-If you’re wondering if a recovering substance abuse addict or alcoholic can obtain life insurance coverage or wondering, “where do I even start?”, then you’re in the right place.
+Can a recovering substance abuse addict or alcoholic obtain life insurance coverage?
+Are you wondering, “Where do I even start?”
+You’re in the right place.
 SelectQuote’s licensed insurance agents are experts in finding solutions and coverage that fits almost every circumstance.
 Learn more about obtaining life insurance as a recovering addict below.

 Can I buy life insurance if I’m a recovering addict?